-Each FDOT District ETAT representative will be here after referred to as the "ETDM Coordinator" and will be responsible for the full implementation of Florida's ETDM process.
+Each FDOT District has identified an "ETDM Coordinator" who will be responsible for implementation of Florida's ETDM Process.
 The ETDM Coordinator duties include the following:

 - Coordinates with District management, MPOs, project management teams and individual project managers to ensure appropriate development of the ETAT screens at both the Planning and Programming phases.
-Submits the ETAT screens to the interagency ETAT representatives for integrated planning, early consultation and coordination, environmental review, and interagency technical assistance in satisfying and complying with NEPA and all environmental permitting requirements. - Coordinates internally with project managers and partners externally with ETAT representatives, MPOs, and FHWA during project development to ensure transportation projects and technical studies are developed in full compliance with NEPA and all environmental permit requirements as established in the ETDM Procedure Guide and prescribed in this Master Agreement.
+Submits the ETAT screens to the interagency ETAT representatives for integrated planning, early consultation and coordination, environmental review, and interagency technical assistance in satisfying and complying with NEPA and all environmental permitting requirements. - Coordinates internally with project managers and partners externally with ETAT representatives, MPOs, and FHWA during project development to ensure transportation projects and technical studies are developed in full compliance with NEPA and all environmental permit requirements as established in the ETDM Planning and Programming Manual and prescribed in this MA. - Coordinates and consults internally with District offices and externally with ETAT representatives in the review of federal and state legislation, federal and state regulations, environmental ordinances, rules, executive orders and internal agency procedures which affect the ETDM Process.

-- Coordinates and consults internally with District offices and externally with ETAT representatives in the review of federal and state legislation, federal and state regulations, environmental ordinances, rules, executive orders and internal agency procedures which affect the ETDM process. - Conducts ETDM training and provides technical assistance to support ETAT representatives, the MPOs, and FDOT District Planning, FDOT Environmental Management and other offices, where appropriate.
-If the ETDM Coordinator is unable to perform their duties, the relevant FDOT District Office will identify an alternate ETDM Coordinator to complete the FDOT responsibilities in the agreed upon timeframes.
+Conducts ETDM training and provides technical assistance to support ETAT representatives, the MPOs, and FDOT District Planning, FDOT Environmental Management and other offices, where appropriate.
+If the ETDM Coordinator is unable to perform their duties, the relevant FDOT District Office will identify an alternate ETDM Coordinator to complete the FDOT responsibilities in the agreed upon time frames.